MarloweCrosland/password-gen/README.md

-# Password Generator Starter Code
+# Random Password Generator

 This will create a randomly shuffled password including character types the user chooses from a series of prompts.
 The user also chooses how many characters long the password is.

+/assets/photos/screenshot-01.png

+/assets/photos/screenshot-02.png

 criteria to meet on this project: